How To Grow Zinnia Flowers From Seed

 - Space between 15 - 30cm apart (depending on the variety) and rows 30 - 45cm apart.

-- When established, water the base of the plant and try not to water the leaves.
+- When established, water the base of the plant and try not to water the leaves, a drip irrigation system would be ideal.
 They don't like to be water logged.

 - Zinnias are annuals, so when flowering, deadheading any flowers that have died will encourage more to grow!

-- Harvest your Zinnia blooms just before they are in full bloom and the stems are stiff.
-You can do the "wiggle" test - if you hold the stem about 20cm below the flower and give it a little wiggle, if the stem is floppy it's not ready to harvest.
+- Harvest your Zinnia blooms when the stems are stiff.
+You can do the "wiggle" test, if you hold the stem about 20cm below the flower and give it a little wiggle, if the stem is floppy it's not ready to harvest.
 If it is stiff then it's ready!

-- The blooms will last around 7 days in a vase.
+- The blooms will last around 7 days in a vase, zinnias are known as a "dirty" flower, so to extend the vase life change the water often.

 Our most loved varieties:

-Queen Series including the gorgeous Queen Lime with Blush, Queen Red with Lime, and Salmon Rose Queen.
-The Zinnia Queen series are mostly double and semidouble blooms with a small percentage of singles.
+Queeny Series including the gorgeous Queeny Lime with Blush, Queeny Red with Lime, and Queeny Lemon Peach.
+The Zinnia Queeny series are mostly double and semi double blooms with a small percentage of singles.